Bacoq4/MultiplayerFPS/README.md

 # MultiplayerFPS
-Tried to create a simple multiplayer fps scene
+Tried to create a simple multiplayer fps scene using Mirror multiplayer asset